department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 <h3 itemprop="name">How do I prepare before starting my application?</h3>
 <div itemprop="itemListElement">

 - If you haven’t done so already, check to see if you qualify.
-[Check your eligibility](/health-care/eligibility/).
+[Find out if you're eligible for VA health care benefits](/health-care/eligibility/).
 - Gather the documents listed below that you’ll need to fill out an Application for Health Benefits (VA Form 10-10EZ).

 </div>